-General Data Protection Regulation (GDPR) is fast approaching.
+General Data Protection Regulation (GDPR) is here.
 Its aim is to dramatically increase the control individuals have over their personal data, so it affects all UK companies, big and small.

-From May 2018 it will be a legal requirement for all businesses to have the correct GDPR regulations in place.
+From May 2018 it is a legal requirement for all businesses to have the correct GDPR regulations in place.
 Get it wrong and you could face fines up to €20 million or 4% of a company’s global annual income, whichever is greater.

 If you’re unsure whether or not GDPR applies to you, consider how regularly you deal with personal data – that includes present and past employees and suppliers, not just customer data.
 If you handle data then you should comply with the new GDPR rules.